How a High-Functioning Cocaine Addict Can Break Down the Barriers to Treatment

 Effective Treatment for Cocaine Use Disorder

-One important factor in treatment is staying for an extended period in a residential center.
+One important factor in cocaine addiction treatment is staying for an extended period in a residential center.
 This will give the addict the chance to safely detox from cocaine and the experience of what it’s like to be sober again.
 It may be this experience that truly helps him or her understand how dependent they have become on the drug.
 Then the real work of healing from addiction can begin.

 Behavioral therapies are among the most powerful ways to help people overcome addiction.
 Cognitive Behavioral Therapy (CBT), for instance, helps cocaine users find alternative ways to function, healthy strategies to cope with stress and other negative emotions, and real, positive ways to change damaging behaviors.
 This cornerstone of treatment, along with a range of holistic and medical approaches, can help you or your loved one overcome the difficulty of high-functioning cocaine addiction.